A Few Knots & Hitches That Everyone Should Know

-Okay, so for some people, this may be like trying to teach your mother’s mother to suck eggs.
+For some people, this may be second nature .
 But you’d be surprised just how many people we’ve come across who still haven’t got to grips with tying some basic but essential knots.

 Knots (and hitches) are a crucial element of manning any fishing boat and those that are longer in the tooth than others will probably know more hundreds of ways to secure a rope.
 However, these basic skills have to be learnt somewhere.
 So, we thought it would be a good idea to kick off our series on knots and hitches with a simple guide to eight of the most useful knots and hitches to learn.